 WebM files (Vp8 video codec, Vorbis Audio codec);

 MPEG4, 3GPP, and MOV files (h264 and MPEG4 video codecs; AAC audio codec);

 AVI (MJPEG video codec, PCM audio);

 FLV (Adobe – FLV1 video codec, MP3 audio);

 - What is the maximum video resolution?
 Google Drive supports resolution up to 1920×1080.

 - Can the videos have graphic overlay?
 Yes, the videos can have graphic overlay.

-Our team of judges will use the Inform the Block Video Rubric to evaluate each submission.
+Our team of impartial judges will use the following rubric to evaluate each submission.
 Thus, we recommend that you carefully review it before you begin.
 Notice the emphasis on content.